Financial Help for Individuals in Toledo and Northwest Ohio

 getting airplane transportation to and from treatment sites by finding and arranging for flights on empty seats on

 corporate gets.
 Financial need required.
 For more information, call toll-free (866) 328-1313.

-In the City of Toledo, the Department of Parks and Forestry Cemetary office is in charge of the burial of indigents.
-For the full burial procedure, check their website or call them at 419.936.3081, 8:30 a.m. to 4 p.m.
+In the City of Toledo, the Department of Parks and Forestry Cemetery office is in charge of the burial of indigents.
+For the full burial forms necessary, check their website or call them at 419.936.3081, 8:30 a.m. to 4 p.m.
 Monday through Friday.
 Other information on burial assistance is at this link.

-For disabled low and moderate income homeowners in Lucas County and six nearby counties(Defiance, William, Henry, Fulton, Wood, and Ottawa), the Ability Center (885-5733) has a grant program
+For disabled low and moderate income homeowners in Lucas County nearby counties, the Ability Center (885-5733) has a grant program

 to improve accessibility within their homes.
 For more information, check the